Falcons stun first-place Saints, 26-9

 INJURIES

-Falcons: Running back Devonta Freeman left with a foot injury. ...
-Defensive back Damontae Kazee was being treated after tackling Saints running back Latavius Murray in the third quarter. ...
-Hooper limped off early in the fourth quarter after being tackled by Demario Davis. ...
-Safety Kemal Ishmael received treatment on the field in the final minutes but was able to walk to the sideline.
+Falcons: Running back Devonta Freeman left with a foot injury.
+Defensive back Damontae Kazee was treated after tackling Saints running back Latavius Murray in the third quarter.
+Hooper limped off early in the fourth quarter. ...
+Safety Kemal Ishmael received treatment on the field in the final minutes but walked to the sideline.

-Saints: Cornerback Marshon Lattimore walked to the locker room in the second quarter and missed the remainder of the game with a thigh injury. ...
-Guard Andrus Peat left the game later in the second quarter with an arm injury.
+Saints: Cornerback Marshon Lattimore left with a thigh injury and guard Andrus Peat left with an arm injury in the first half.

 UP NEXT